Backing up and restoring Gmail forms part of our cloud service offering. For more on what functionality we support

 2. Select/deselect the name(s) of the account(s) you want to add to/remove from this backup set and click Save.
-(You can also use the Search field to find a specific account.)
 Click Backup to start a backup or Cancel to go back.

 3. The number of accounts selected will show under Backup selection on the backup set's home page.

 1. On the home page for the relevant Gmail backup set, click on Backup Schedule > Edit.

 1. On the home page for the relevant Gmail backup set, locate the account you wish to recover.
-Click on the ellipsis and select Recover.
+Click on the menu icon and select Recover.

-To recover an individual item, first click on the ellipsis and select Open to expand the relevant account.
+To recover an individual item, first click on the menu icon and select Open to expand the relevant account.

 Then drill down and make your selection.
 Click Recover when you are ready.

 You can also select a specific backup date to recover, and then select All to recover everything from that backup.